 Job description of a Restaurant Manager with entry requirements, skills and developments and salary information.

-A degree in hospitality will help those who want to join graduate schemes to work in the restaurant industry, but experience will count for a lot more in the position of Restaurant Manager as it is a senior position in the restaurant.
-Applicants will usually need to have a few years’ experience of running a restaurant including front of house, keeping the accounts and managing a team of restaurant staff.
+A degree in hospitality will help those who want to join graduate schemes to work in the restaurant industry, but the experience will count for a lot more in the position of Restaurant Manager as it is a senior position in the restaurant.
+Applicants will usually need to have a few years of experience of running a restaurant including front of the house, keeping the accounts and managing a team of restaurant staff.
 Joining the Institute of Hospitality will provide training and networking opportunities, which can help to further your career if you are already working in the restaurant or hospitality industry.

 A common way to become a Restaurant Manager is to start working in a restaurant as a more junior member of staff and work your way up through promotions.
 You will need to demonstrate that you have the flair and skills to handle being a Restaurant Manager.

 Restaurant Managers ensure that the restaurant runs efficiently and that everyone is equipped to get customer orders going out on time.
 There will be a creative aspect when it comes to marketing and décor of the restaurant, and also activities such as menu creation and approval.
-The Restaurant Manager will also be responsible for making sure the ethos and reputation of the restaurant is maintained, and will manage the team of people that are involved with working in the restaurant.
+The Restaurant Manager will also be responsible for making sure the ethos and reputation of the restaurant are maintained and will manage the team of people that are involved with working in the restaurant.
 The Manager will recruit new staff, handle any issues the staff or customers may have, and handle grievances and dismissals.

 The Restaurant Manager will analyse sales and look at whether profitability is being maintained, and keep the accounts up to date.
 At the front of the house, the Manager will greet customers and take bookings for tables.

 This is a fast paced, demanding role with the reward of running a successful restaurant.